-TH403 Apologetics (3)
+TH403, TH403MH Apologetics (3)

 This course is a study of defending the Christian faith for edifying the believer and for responding to the broad range of objections brought against it by unbelievers.
 The biblical, theological and philosophical foundations of apologetics are developed for students to have a lasting impact in any culture, but especially in the West.
 The course provides opportunities for personal contact with non-Christians during the semester.
-Prerequisite: TH205.
+Prerequisite for TUG students: TH205.
 (Fall, Alt.)
+Offered to Traditional Undergraduate Students (enrollment is limited) and to students in the Mars Hill Bible Certificate program.